apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 actor inference.
 This code will compile without issue but crash at runtime.

+> Note: It is not possible for the compiler to detect or diagnose the _lack_ of compiler-visible information.

 To workaround this, you can manually annotate the closure with `@Sendable.` This will prevent the compiler from inferring `MainActor` isolation.
 Because the compiler now knows actor isolation could change,